MLB Trade Rumors: Yankees Capable Of Trading For Cole Hamels, Felix Hernandez In July, Reports ‘FanRag’

 “People who have spoken to the Yankees believe they are saving their pennies for a big pitching push at the deadline.
 They still are an estimated $12-17 million under the threshold, which should give them enough money for a big pitcher.”

-Joe Giglio of New Jersey Advanced Media noted that the financial flexibility the Yankees are currently enjoying will come handy once Cole Hamels, Felix Hernandez, Madison Bumgarner, and other big-name pitchers hit the trade market around July.
+Joe Giglio of New Jersey Advanced Media noted that the financial flexibility the Yankees are currently enjoying will come in handy once Cole Hamels, Felix Hernandez, Madison Bumgarner, and other big-name pitchers hit the trade market around July.

-While there’s a chance for the Yankees to stay put with their current rotation, and perhaps hope for another in-house prospect to step up, this team is very much aware that they will need the service of another big-arm to reach the promise land in September.
+While there’s a chance for the Yankees to stay put with their current rotation and perhaps hope for another in-house prospect to step up, this team is very much aware that they will need the service of another big-arm to reach the promise land in September.

 Even Cashman admitted in recent interviews that he’s willing to shell out more cash if there’s an opportunity to boost up their starting rotation.
 Right now, the Yankees’ pitching and batting look strong out of the gates, but injuries to key players have once again provided a challenge for this title-contending team early in the season.

-Only time will tell when Cashman strikes another blockbuster move in the trade market, one thing is for sure, the Yankees’ financial situation makes them once again the envy of 29 other teams in MLB.
+Only time will tell when Cashman strikes another blockbuster move in the trade market, yet one thing is for sure, the Yankees’ financial situation makes them once again the envy of 29 other teams in MLB.